AI4BMC/ai4b-member-led-ghl-test-2/README.md

-# ai4b-member-led-ghl-test-2
-A multiple choice test on Jet Dexter's GHL Automation Training
+This test was created for members of the AI for business training group.
+This test was taken from Jet Dexter's weekly GHL Training Series.
+For more information about the AI for Business training group, please contact michael@ai-forbusiness.ai